Frequently Asked Questions

 What days of the week and times are weddings celebrated?

-Weddings are typically celebrated on Friday evenings at 5:00 PM or Saturdays at 11:00 AM and 2:00 PM.
+Weddings are typically celebrated on Friday evenings at 5:00pm or Saturdays at 10:00am and 1:00pm.
 Other days of the week are permitted, providing that both the church and priest are available.
-Parishioners may also celebrate a wedding during a regularly scheduled Sunday mass.
+Weddings cannot be celebrated on Sundays.

 Are there any days that weddings are not permitted?